Casting announced for Headlong’s A View from the Bridge

 Jonathan Slinger (Hamlet and Macbeth, RSC, Charlie and the Chocolate Factory, West End) will play the role of Eddie, marking his first time in a Miller production.

-He is joined by Nancy Crane (Summer and Smoke and Chimerica, Almeida), who will be the first woman to play the role of Alfieri in a production helmed by Headlong artistic director Holly Race Roughan that “looks at the psychology of the play and its gender politics afresh”.
+He is joined by Nancy Crane (Summer and Smoke and Chimerica, Almeida), who will be the first woman to play the role of Alfieri in a production helmed by Headlong artistic director Holly Race Roughan (replacing the originally announced Jaz Woodcock-Stewart) that “looks at the psychology of the play and its gender politics afresh”.

 Roughan said: “Mounting the first major revival in the UK for nearly a decade, I am eager to explore its startlingly relevant themes with today’s audiences: the human price of a country’s immigration policies, ripping into the personal roar of suppressed feelings and the tenderness of romantic love.
 As with all my work, I am very interested in the thin membrane between the unconscious and the conscious.